hexinfra/gorox/hemi/README.md

 The following sub directories are programs that use the Hemi Engine:

-  * mulecar/  - A prototype program that is used to develop Hemi itself,
+  * goroxio/  - A program that implements the official website of Gorox,
-  * hemiweb/  - A program that implements the official website of Gorox.
+  * mulecar/  - A prototype program that is used to develop Hemi itself.

 And something useful: